-Text analysis is a sub-set of Natural Language Processing (NLP) that aims to automate extraction and classification of actionable insights from amorphous text disguised as emails, tweets, chats, tickets, reviews, and survey responses scattered all over the internet.
+Text analytics is a sub-set of Natural Language Processing (NLP) that aims to automate extraction and classification of actionable insights from unstructured text disguised as emails, tweets, chats, tickets, reviews, and survey responses scattered all over the internet.

-Text analysis or text mining is multi-faceted and anchors NLP to gather and process text and other language data to deliver meaningful insights.
+Text analytics or text mining is multi-faceted and anchors NLP to gather and process text and other language data to deliver meaningful insights.

 Maintain Consistency: Manual tasks are repetitive and tiring.
-Humans tend to make errors while performing such tasks – and, on top of everything else, performing such tasks are time-consuming.
+Humans tend to make errors while performing such tasks – and, on top of everything else, performing such tasks is time-consuming.
 Cognitive biasing is another factor that hinders consistency in data analysis.
-Leveraging advanced algorithms like text analysis enables performing quick and collective analysis rationally and provide reliable and consistent data.
+Leveraging advanced algorithms like text analytics techniques enable performing quick and collective analysis rationally and provide reliable and consistent data.

-Scalability: With text analysis, enormous data across social media, emails, chats, websites, and documents can be structured and processed without difficulty.
-This helps businesses improve efficiency with more information.
+Scalability: With text analytics techniques, enormous data across social media, emails, chats, websites, and documents can be structured and processed without difficulty, helping businesses improve efficiency with more information.

 Real-time Analysis: Real-time data in today’s world is a game-changer.
-Evaluating this information with text analysis allows businesses to detect and attend urgent matters without delay.
-Text analysis enables monitoring and automated flagging of tweets, shares, likes, and, spotting expressions and sentiments that convey urgency or negativity.
-This is greatly advantageous for businesses to act on fact-based information promptly.
+Evaluating this information with text analytics allows businesses to detect and attend to urgent matters without delay.
+Applications of Text analytics enable monitoring and automated flagging of tweets, shares, likes, and spotting expressions and sentiments that convey urgency or negativity.

 Text Analytics Techniques